wintechis/legacy-integration-wot/implementation/README.md

 # RetroWoT Middleware
-This repository contains a Proof of Concept for a middleware to generate for legacy IoT devices (currently Bluetooth LE and ZigBee) a Web of Things Thing Description.
+This repository contains a proof of concept for a middleware to generate for legacy IoT devices (currently Bluetooth LE and ZigBee) a Web of Things Thing Description.
 It is designed with different components to be easily extensible.